 Ezekiel bread is sometimes called “Bible Bread” or “Manna Bread.”
 It’s a bread whose recipe is derived from a verse in the Old Testament.
 “Take thou also unto thee wheat, and barley, and beans, and lentils, and millet, and fitches, and put them in one vessel, and make thee bread thereof…” (Ezekiel 4:9, King James Version).
 Some say fitches may mean sprouted grain.

 If you’re not familiar with Ezekiel bread, it’s heavy multi grain bread with a higher protein content and tends to be more crumbly than other breads.
 I like it toasted with honey on it.

-If you’re eager to try yur hand at making Ezekiel bread, you’ll want this week’s DestinySurvival Pick.
-It’s an Ezekiel Bread Making Kit.
-WheatgrassKits.com has several.
-In fact, if you type key words Ezekiel Bread in their search box, you’ll find several kits to choose from–basic to deluxe and more.
+If you’re eager to try yur hand at making this bread, you’ll want an Ezekiel Bread Making Kit.
+TrueLeafMarket.com has several.
+In fact, if you type key words Ezekiel Bread in their search box, you’ll find a basic kit.

 Ezekiel bread does require a certain amount of work and planning ahead.
 You’ll need to grind grain and do some sprouting.
 Plus, the recipe for Ezekiel bread also calls for honey, olive oil, active dry yeast and salt, which you’ll have to provide.

 If you’re not already in the habit of making Ezekiel bread, I’d suggest trying it out so you’ll know what’s involved.
 Once you’ve made the several loaves you can make with an Ezekiel bread making kit, you’ll be ready to make your plans for buying and storing the necessary ingredients in your survival pantry.